anewdi/gtkSave/README.md

 ## Pipe file to gtk file dialog
-I use it to pipe and screenshots with gtk filedialog
+I use it to pipe and save screenshots with gtk filedialog